ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 - Multitenancy: supported by namespaced keys in the global `Keys` map

 ### How do we support CLI scenario?
   - CLI mode should support specification of a list of keys within the cosign verifier.
 Cosign plugin will handle directory configuration and key reading within implementation.
 Currently, one a single `key` path can be provided.
 This will be updated to support an absolute `filePath` to a key per entry in the `keys` field of the Cosign trust policy (see trust policy details [here](#trust-policy)).
+The `provider` field is NOT required and is ignored if provided when the `filePath` is specified.
 For backward compatability, the existing `key` field will also be honored.
     - example:
       ```json
       {